Little Haiti Mom Odette Lysse Joassaint Accused Of Killing Her Children: 'They're Inside, I Don't Want Them'

 Joassaint, 41, is now behind bars, charged with killing her kids.

-Police say she called them last night and appeared to be having a mental episode.READ MORE: Attorney Says ‘Borderline Nothing Remotely Compelling’ Tying Makarenko Family To Alleged Hate Crime
+Police say she called them last night and appeared to be having a mental episode.READ MORE: 2 South Florida Students On Autism Scale Shine With Ausome Foundation Shoe Design

 “We received several calls to 911.
 They were calling but she wasn’t saying much,” said Miami Dade Police Officer, Michael Vega.